 - Telescope must be picked up from and returned to the Youth Services Desk at Blackstone Library

-- The telescope will circulate for one week
+- The telescope will circulate for two weeks

-- Telescope may be renewed an additional week, if no one else has placed a hold on it
+- Telescope may be renewed an additional two weeks, if no one else has placed a hold on it

 - A fee of $2 per day will be levied for every day telescope is overdue